signatureai/signature-core-nodes/docs/nodes/lora.md

 | ---------- | ------------ |
 | lora_stack | `LORA_STACK` |

-??? note "Pick the code in lora.py"
+??? note "Source code in lora.py"

     ```python
     class Dict2LoraStack:
-        """
-        A ComfyUI node that converts a list of LoRA dictionaries into a LORA_STACK format.
+        """Converts a list of LoRA configuration dictionaries into a LORA_STACK format.

-        Each dictionary should contain 'lora_name' and 'lora_weight' keys.
+        Transforms a list of dictionaries containing LoRA configurations into the tuple format required
-        Can optionally extend an existing LORA_STACK input.
+        for LORA_STACK operations.
+Can optionally extend an existing stack.

+        Args:
+            lora_dicts (LIST): List of dictionaries, each containing:
+                - lora_name (str): Name of the LoRA model
+                - lora_weight (float): Weight to apply to both model and CLIP
+            lora_stack (LORA_STACK, optional): Existing stack to extend

+        Returns:
+            tuple:
+                - LORA_STACK: List of tuples (lora_name, model_weight, clip_weight)

+        Raises:
+            ValueError: If lora_dicts is not a list

+        Notes:
+            - Uses same weight for both model and CLIP components
+            - Filters out any "None" entries when extending existing stack
         """

         @classmethod